connorbowen/apiq-mvp/docs/archive/secrets-first-refactor/SECRETS_FIRST_REFACTOR_TODOS.md

-# Secrets-First Refactor TODO Summary
+# Secrets-First Refactor Implementation Summary

-This document provides a comprehensive overview of all the TODO comments added throughout the codebase for the secrets-first refactor implementation.
+This document provides a comprehensive overview of the completed secrets-first refactor implementation.

 ## Overview

 The secrets-first refactor aims to consolidate all credential storage into the secrets vault, eliminating duplication between the `ApiCredential` table and the secrets system.
 This will improve security, user experience, and maintainability.

-## Files with TODO Comments
+## Files Updated During Implementation

 ### Phase 1: Database Schema
 - **`prisma/schema.prisma`** - Database schema changes for secrets-first approach